jroberts64/btc-dashboard-pi/README.md

 ### Change the resolution to 800x480 (optional)

-Only do this if you want to mimic the size of the 7 inch display.
+Only do this if you want to mimic the size of the 7 inch display when you are remotely accessing on your mac or PC.
 I used this trick for a few days in order to test code I was writing for the display.

 From: